 How to Find A Good Dissertation Topic

-A dissertation contributes significantly towards how your professional career shapes up in the future, and a major part of your overall grade depends on it.
+A dissertation contributes significantly towards how your professional career shapes up in the future and a major part of your overall grade depends on it.
 In fact, in some institutions, it isn’t optional but mandatory to have completed credit hours allocated to research otherwise students aren’t awarded their degrees/diplomas.

 When choosing a topic for your dissertation or thesis, it is important to make sure that your selected topic interests you and is manageable.
-With your degree and years of hard work at stake, avoid choosing a topic too broad or too narrow in focus.
+With your degree and years of hard work at stake, avoid choosing a topic too broad/narrow or too impractical.